gracekitonyi-bit/gracekitonyi-bit-daily-reports/README.md

-# gracekitonyi-bit-daily-reports
+# gracekitonyi-daily-reports
-This repository contains my daily reports for the PyPro-SCiDaS course
+This repository contains my daily reports for the PyPro-SCiDaS course.